 As a freelance graphic designer, your portfolio is key to getting hired — which means you need a good amount of projects to showcase your skills and experience to clients.
 However, self-initiated work is often substandard, and doesn’t translate well into real world situations.

-At the same time, while you need a portfolio to attract clients — you can’t build one without working designs.
+At the same time, while you need a portfolio to attract clients, you can’t build one without any working designs.
 Fortunately, there are a few ways to work around the issue.
-One suggestion is to jump right in and deal with real world clients.
+One is to jump right in and deal with real world clients.
 For that, you might want to consider working for free.
-Although the idea sounds counterintuitive, doing so will provide you with the professional experience you need.
+Although the idea sounds counterintuitive, doing so will allow you to accumulate professional experience right from the get-go.

 Reddit is a social networking service with online communities based around subreddits, with /r/freedesign being a great place to get your feet wet.
 It’s a subreddit created for clients seeking free graphic design services and designers looking to expand their portfolios.
 Logo design is particularly sought after, though there are requests for everything, from web to poster designs.

 Requesters have to fill up a design brief with as much information as possible before posting a request, and for good reason — a thorough and articulate design brief is critical to the design process.
-After all, design is about problem solving, and you can’t solve a problem without understanding and studying it.
-A design brief helps you understand the problem presented by the client, allowing you to create solid, manageable goals for the project.
+After all, design is about problem solving, and you can’t solve a problem without fully understanding what the problem is.
+A design brief helps you understand what the client needs, allowing you to create solid, manageable goals for the project.

 /r/freedesign connects you to clients from all walks of life.
 As such, you will find requests that differ greatly in scope.
 Taking them on gives you the chance to push your creativity and create designs that are rich in variety.
 A diverse portfolio highlights your adaptability — something clients often look for when hiring a graphic designer.
 Having experience in different types of projects will help you reach out to a wider audience as well.